mangara22/mangara22/README.md

 ---

 ### About Me:
-- I’m a recent graduate of the University of Minnesota Twin Cities with a B.S. in Computer Science and a self-designed minor in IT Infrastructure.
+- I’m a graduate of the University of Minnesota Twin Cities with a B.S. in Computer Science and a self-designed minor in IT Infrastructure.
 - I have previously worked as an Undergraduate Teaching Assistant for Program Design & Development (CSCI 3081W), Machine Architecture & Organization (CSCI 2021), and Intro to Algorithms & Data Structures (CSCI 1933).

 <!---